ijosee/Plant_project/README.md

 # Plant project [Net Core 2.2]

-With this project you can monitorize a several
+Automatic irrigation of plant with web monitoring.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You need dowload the web project and api project:
+ - git clone {web project}
+ - gir clone {web api proyect}

+Install sql BBDD
+  *get your script here .

+Download .ino file and load in your ESP8622
+  *get your file here.

 ### Prerequisites

-What things you need to install the software and how to install them
+Before your start to build your own project will need a bit of hardware :
+ - Esp8622
+ - Arduino hygrometer
+ - Arduino temperature/humidity sensor
+ - 5v watter pump
+ - ... a plant ;)

 ```
 Give examples